Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Experiments

-The transfer-based black-box attack for a network $\F$ works as follows.
+The black-box attack for $\F$ works as follows.
 A new network $\overline{\F}$ is trained with the training set $\{(x, \F(x))\}$ for certain samples $x$.
 Then, we use PGD and JSMA to create adversaries for $\overline{\F}$ and check wether they are adversaries of $\F$.
-The results are given in Table \ref{tab-bba1}.
-We can see that, the bias classifiers performs better for most difficult adversaries and in particular for $l_{\infty}$ adversaries.
+The adversary creation rates are given in Table \ref{tab-bba1}.
+We can see that, the bias classifier performs better for most adversaries and in particular for $l_{\infty}$ adversaries.
 Also, the adversary creation rates are about half of that of the original-model attack in Tables \ref{tab-mr1} and \ref{tab-cr1}.
-So the bias classifier has better robustness for black-box attack in most cases.
+So the bias classifier has better robustness for the black-box attack in most cases.